 Essentially, when you neglect your oral hygiene, plaque accumulates on your teeth and is likely to spread below your gum line.
 At this point, your toothbrush can’t even reach it and bacteria will continue to grow there, worsening your symptoms.

 The best way to prevent periodontal disease is by practicing good oral hygiene.
 This means brushing and flossing daily to remove plaque.

-Also, maintain your regular visits to the Sonrisas Sanas Dental office for cleanings at least every six months.
+Also, maintain your regular visits to The Bastida Dental Group office for cleanings at least every six months.
 Professional cleanings and evaluations from your dentist and a hygienist keep your teeth healthy and strong.
 They can help you improve your brushing and flossing technique so that you’re able to take good care of your teeth and gums at home.

 Most occurrences of periodontal disease can be treated with a conservative, nonsurgical treatment called scaling and root planing (SRP).